LiteShake/Cognizance/Task-6/Part 2_ Documentation/README.md

 Intelligent Discord bot for fun and server moderation.

-Stella is a discord bot created by me and a group of friends primarily to have fun using [python](https://www.python.org/).
+Stella is a discord bot created by me and a group of friends primarily to have fun. <br>
+Made with [Python](https://www.python.org/) and the [Discord API](https://discord.com/developers/docs/intro) .

 ## <u style="color:#ff63c6" >Why we made Stella ?</u>